oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/01.Administration/02.password/docs.en.md

   ![](en/invalid_encrypt_bem_pass.png)

-4. Enter your old password then the new one and finally click on the **Update Private Key Password** button
+4. Enter your old password then the new one and finally clic on the **Update Private Key Password** button

   ![](en/invalid_encrypt_bem_pass_2.png)